aminmbare/Computational-intelligence/README.md

 ## Note: A timer of 10 minutes has been set for every instance

-## Results : a timer of apprximatly 900 seconds has been set for every instances
+## Results : a timer of approximately 900 seconds has been set for every instances
 | N     | Cost        | time(s)    |visited Nodes  |
 | ----- |:-----------:| ----------:|--------------:|
 |  5    |     5       |    0.4368  |    115458     |